Mitigation Planning Information

 The State of Montana Disaster and Emergency Services (MT DES) is coordinating the creation of new Regional Hazard Mitigation Plans that will encompass all counties, municipalities, and tribal nations in Montana.
 This will support consistency across the state, lighten the administrative burden on local and tribal governments, be cost effective, and ensure comprehensive eligibility for FEMA mitigation grant funding.

-The Central Region Plan and jurisdiction plan annexes are now available for public review and comment at https://virtual.woodplc.com/VirtualSpace/150089 [virtual.woodplc.com].
-Please take a look and let us know your thoughts.
+The Western Region Plan and jurisdiction plan annexes are now available for public review and comment at Western Montana Regional HMP Public Engagement Space - VirtualPlatform (woodplc.com).

 Contact: